 Perhaps the best episode of the series, the one that houses its soul, is from season 7.
 The episode was called "And the Doorknobs Shined Like Diamonds," and it had very little to do with George.
 Louise hears that the building she grew up in has been condemned and is scheduled to be demolished.
 She pays her old apartment a visit and the scriptwriter (show creator) Michael G. Moye has her find a cute little kitten to which she tells her reminiscences.
 These take the guise of flashbacks where a younger actress plays Louise.
 We discover Louise had a sister, and also meet her mother, a tough woman who wasn't below beating Louise's ass when she got caught sneaking back into the house late at night.
 The floorboards always creaked, causing her to get caught.
 Louise discovers this feature is still present.

 Louise tells the kitty that when she was young, she and her sister would imagine the cheap plastic doorknobs on their bedroom door were diamonds, and someday she was going to take them and use them to buy the things she wanted.
 After a few more flashbacks, including one on her wedding day, George shows up to collect her from the apartment.
 He tells her that the building may be disappearing, but her memories never will.
 They both leave together, and as they do, the camera closes in on the cheap plastic bedroom doorknobs Louise mentioned earlier.
 Then we see the door open, and Louise's hand reaches in to remove the doorknobs to take with her.
+[Ed.
+Note: I misremembered this particular event--she takes the doorknobs but the close-up is on the empty doorknob hole afterwards.]

 It was such a symbolic gesture, not just of the show's overall theme but of our experiences in general.
 Everything from your hood shapes you; no matter where you go, you're taking it with you--good and bad.
 When you move on up, whatever you had on the ground floor gets in the elevator with you.
 It was the defining moment in the show, and I like to think that it was partially why Isabel Sanford won the Best Comedy Actress Emmy that year, the first Black woman to do so.
 The Jeffersons was far from perfect, but I'll always be indebted to it for giving me the idea that my skin color didn't have to hinder my desire to succeed.